ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Get it right is more important than to be right
 - "Get stuff Done" (refer to graphic)
 - Listen
-- "Give the quiet ones a voice" - managers job
+>  "Give the quiet ones a voice" - managers job

   - Create a culture where the burden of listening doesn’t just fall on you.
   - Different ways to listen: quiet and loud
   - Quiet: allow for long pauses, do not respond, but let people know what you think sometimes
   - Loud listener: share opinions that you want to be challenged and get feedback on; state a point of view strongly and debate flaws
   - Create a culture of listening (check out hbr link)
   - NTS: create an idea box or a way for people to get their ideas out there.
 Once a week I (and maybe a committee) will review ideas submitted.
 - Clarify
   - As the boss, you are the editor, not the author
   - Help people think through ideas before they have to debate them
   - Ok to bring problems, as well as, solutions
   - NTS: schedule another hack-a-thon
 - Brainstorming sessions
   - The essence of making an idea clear requires a deep understanding not only of the idea, but also the person to whom one is explaining the idea (pg.
 93)
 - Debate
   - Create a culture of debate on the team
   - Debate is the rock tumblr, it polishes the stones (I.e. the ideas)
   - Duty to dissent
   - Pause for exhaustion/emotion
   - Have separate debate and decide meetings
   - Have a deadline to decide
 - Decide
   - Do not make all the decisions as the boss, be sure to listen.
   - NTS: decide less, debate more
   - Challenge I see is that often people do not want to make the decision, they want to be told what to do?
 That is giving them the easy way out.
 They can be less vested and also complain and nitpick the decision.
 If you want buy in, help them facilitate making the
   - As a boss, do not decide for yourself, create a clear decision-making process to empower people closets to the facts to make as many decisions as possible
 - When appropriate, you can go low level(I.e. spelunking)
   - Get to the facts
   - Sometimes go directly to the source
 - Persuade
   - Emotion, credibility, logic
   - Must bring people on board to the decision making process
   - Decider must have credibility
   - Understand (and address) the emotion of the people who are listening to you
   - Credibility: know your subject matter, say "we", instead of "I"; demonstrate expertise and humility
   - Logic: show your work;share how you got to it
 - Execute
   - Minimize collaboration tax
   - NTS: explicitly have people bring problems to you in your next 1-1, make announcement during engineering meeting
   - As a boss make sure you are clearing a path for your people
   - Continue to balance between leading and executing personally; integrate the two; don’t get too far away from the work your team is doing
   - Block time to execute
 - Learn
   - Consistency is the hobgoblin of little minds (ouch!
 Lol)! - Ralph Waldo Emerson
   - Be willing to try things, admit they didn’t work, and try something new
   - Learn and admit to your personal mistakes
-- When the facts change, change your mind
+  - **When the facts change, change your mind**
 - As a manger, take care of yourself
   - (Return to listen, it’s a loop)

 # Part 2: tools and techniques

 ## 5: relationships
-- start with yourself, stay centered and take care of yourself
+- Start with yourself, stay centered and take care of yourself
 - When everyone is able to bring the best of themselves to work, they are more fulfilled, they work better with one another, and the team gets better results
 - Lay down unilateral authority
 - Master the art of socializing at work